kenatiod/MUT/Understanding Machine Understanding.md

 Bob: Well then, let's roll up our sleeves and figure out how to put Claude's intentional forgetting faculties through their paces.
 This is uncharted territory, but that's what makes it so exciting.
 We have a chance to break new ground here.

-{ Insert Illustration: Digital art of a humanoid robot with an open panel in its head.
+{ Insert Fig. 5.1.12.2 -- Digital art of a humanoid robot with an open panel in its head.
 The robot is reaching inside its own head and surgically removing glowing numbers, representing the intentional extraction of specific data.
 The robot has a pensive, focused expression.
 In the background, complex equations and diagrams related to AI cognition are displayed on screens. }

 ####  Summary of 5.1